The Mabuchi geometry of low energy classes: Introduction

 As pointed about above, the absence of a background Finsler structure requires a new approach to the proof of Theorem \ref{thm: d_psi_metric_main}.
 However once the triangle inequality is obtained, many pluripotential theoretic arguments can be used from \cite{Da15}, and this will be apparent in the proofs of Theorems \ref{thm: EpsiComplete_main} and \ref{thm: Energy_Metric_Eqv_main}.

 Contrasting with the case of high energy classes explored in \cite{Da15}, our methods suggest that the metric $d_\psi$ is somehow positively curved (see Proposition \ref{prop: concavity} and Corollary \ref{cor: concavity}).
 However it remains to be seen if such a notion can be defined for non-geodesic metric spaces, as it is the case here.
 Since weak geodesic segments are used to define $d_\psi$ in \eqref{eq: d_psi_def_main}, it could be beneficial to understand what role these curves play from a metric/geometric point of view.
 In a different direction, it would be interesting to extend our results to more singular spaces.
-There has been a flurry of activity in this latter area recently, focusing on the high energy case \cite{DNL20,Xi19,Tr19}.
+There has been a flurry of activity in this latter area recently, focusing mostly on the high energy case \cite{DNL20,GT22, Xi19,Tr19, Tr20}.
 Lastly, we are curious if the quantization scheme of the high energy spaces from \cite{DLR20} has an analogue in our low energy context.
 We hope to investigate these questions, as well as applications in future works.

-\paragraph{Organization.} In Section 2 we recall some known results about finite energy classes, as well as finding the second order variation of low energy weak quasi-norms.
+\paragraph{Organization.} In Section 2 we recall known results about finite energy classes, and obtain the second order variation of low energy weak quasi-norms.
 After some preliminary results on our candidate metric $d_\psi$ in Section 3, we prove the triangle inequality (and Theorem 1.1) in Section 4.
 Theorem 1.2 is proved in Section 5.
-Finally Theorem 1.3 is proved in Section 6.
+Finally, Theorem 1.3 is proved in Section 6.

 \paragraph{Acknowledgements.}

 I dedicate this work to the memory of Gabriela Kohr, my master's thesis advisor.
 Her enthusiasm towards scientific discovery will be dearly missed, as well as her passion for educating the next generation of analysts at Babe\c s-Bolyai University.
 I mourn her sudden loss that is especially devastating to our community.